 Active transportation is any form of human-powered transportation, including walking, cycling, roller-blading, skateboarding and moving with mobility devices.

 An active transportation network includes sidewalks, multi-use paths, on-road bike lanes and off-road trails.

-Bike lanes are typically located on urban cross-section roads (with curb and gutter) to create a physical space in the traveled portion of the roadway that is designed for one-way bicycle travel.
+Bike lanes are typically located on urban cross-section roads (with curb and gutter) to create a physical space in the travelled portion of the roadway that is designed for one-way bicycle travel.
 Bike lanes are demarcated with pavement markings and signage.

 For more info see Bike Lanes and Bike Safety above.